School: North Carolina

 White naturally has done a great job of finding his teammates in transition this season.
 But, as the season has progressed, he’s shown the ability to make keen decisions earlier in the shot clock to create positive plays for his teammates.

-Adjusting to the pace of Roy’s up-tempo offense is a big jump for any player going into his freshman year, White has handled it considerably well given that fact.
+Adjusting to the pace of Roy’s up-tempo offense is a big jump for any player going into his freshman year, but White has handled it considerably well given that fact.

 The starting point guard for the Heels is one of the best scoring guards in the country.
 His ability to score at every level, mixed with his strength makes him almost unguardable when he is really feeling it.